Why End of Day Trading is Superior

 No one strategy or methodology is right for all traders.

-There are pros, cons, and tradeoffs with every approach, and it’s up to you to figure out what makes sense and fits what you value most as a trader.
+There are pros, cons, and tradeoffs with every approach, and it’s up to you to figure out what makes sense and aligns with what you value most as a trader.

 It’s this balance, that keeps me emotionally at ease, and confident in my decision-making process, each and every day.

-For more on this topic, including how to actually go about implementing an end of day trading strategy, check out our latest article on How to Trade Stocks Using Daily Closing Prices.
+For more on this topic, including how to actually go about implementing an end of day trading strategy, check out this related article: How to Trade Stocks Using Daily Closing Prices.